speedrunning/halalruns/README.rst

 License
 -------

-Halalruns is licensed under the **BSD Zero Clause License**.
+Halalruns is licensed under the `BSD Zero Clause License`_.
 In simple terms this means you can do whatever the hell you want with the code in this repo.

+.. _BSD Zero Clause License: LICENSE